marcelle/js-particles/readme.md

+basic template for a canvas app
+==
 particles are neat.
-basic template for a canvas app.